danforthcenter/FiReMAGE/README.md

 	7. Test data

 ## 1. R Packages
-To run CGAS, users will have to pre-install the following packages:
+To run FiReMAGE, users will have to pre-install the following packages:

 	1. plyr and dplyr (Wickham 2011 & Wickham et al. 2018)
 	2. tidyr (Wickham 2019)